grein-nh/bitmapDCT2/README.md

 # bitmap DCT2 Java
 Compress a bitmap image applying Discrete Cosine Transform algorithm on it.

-The software si written completely in Java language and the goal is to perform DCT technique on a raster (bitmap) image, in order to compress it as actually done by JPEG compression format.
+This software si written completely in Java language and the goal is to perform DCT technique on a raster (bitmap) image, in order to compress it as actually done by JPEG compression format.

 The software is composed by six classes:
   - 1: DCTMain --> Main class